Boston Schedule & Workshop Descriptions

 VIRTUAL

-Facilitated By Alexis Lawton
+Facilitated By Alexis Lawton | Zoom Link

 Speech-language pathology and other clinical disciplines are often framed as neutral or apolitical, despite deep roots in racialized norms of communication, professionalism, and assessment.
 This workshop invites participants—particularly Women of Color in clinical, health, and STEM-related fields—to critically examine how race shapes clinical education and teaching.
 Centering the experiences of Black faculty, the session will explore strategies for decolonizing curricula, challenging “standard” language ideologies, and navigating resistance from students and institutions.
 Through case studies and collaborative discussion, participants will identify pedagogical practices that advance justice while sustaining themselves within systems not designed for their survival.

-Facilitated By Carmen Capo Lugo, Keshrie Naidoo, Camille Powell
+Facilitated By Carmen Capó Lugo, Keshrie Naidoo, and Camille Powell | Zoom Link

 Activism burnout is not an individual failure, but an outcome of working in environments of misalignment and structural inequity.
 For women of color in the academy, burnout is intensified by invisible labor, professional isolation, and the tension between caring for students, communities, families, and ourselves.
 Activists must resist existential despair in the current climate while also avoiding toxic positivity.
 Sustainable activism is not about doing more.
 It is about doing what is possible, with intention, community, and joy.
 This interactive workshop will provide participants with the opportunity to design personalized strategies for sustainability with positive rituals grounded in reality.